sardavend/askit/README.md

 # Main Dependencies
 * A Postgres instance with pg_vector
-* A OpenIA api key(for using the embedding and chat APIs)
+* A OpenIA API key(for using the embedding and chat APIs)
+* React, only for rendering the pdf viewer